burnsred/wp-mobile-switch/readme.txt

 == Changelog ==

+= 1.0.1 =

+- Bug fixes.

 = 1.0.0 =

-* The WP Mobile Theme Switcher is a new plugin, change logs will display for the future version of the Search by Tags plugin.
+- The WP Mobile Theme Switcher is a new plugin, change logs will display for the future version of the Search by Tags plugin.